 GCF works through a network of Accredited Entities for project design and implementation.
 Partners include multilateral and national banks, international financial institutions, development finance institutions, United Nations agencies, conservation organisations, equity funds, government agencies and regional institutions.
 These diverse partnerships enable GCF to build on knowledge and experience to drive systemic change that achieves climate ambitions.

-To access funding, these institutions will go through a process of “accreditation,” designed to assess whether they are capable of strong financial management and of safeguarding funded projects and programmes against any unforeseen environmental or social harm.
+To access funding, these institutions will go through a process of “accreditation,” designed to assess whether they are capable of strong financial management and of safeguarding funded projects and programmes.